What is Operational Resilience?

 Continuous Improvement

-Impact tolerances are the defining concept that separates operational resilience from traditional business continuity thinking.
+The concept of an impact tolerance is what fundamentally distinguishes operational resilience from traditional business continuity thinking.

-An impact tolerance is not a recovery target.
-It is a harm threshold β the point at which disruption becomes unacceptable due to customer harm, financial loss, operational failure, or market impact.
+An impact tolerance is not a recovery target β it is a harm threshold.
+It defines the point at which a disruption to an important business service crosses from "manageable" to "unacceptable," whether measured in time, volume, financial loss, customer harm, or market impact.

 Building an Operational Resilience Programme